ChemeketaCS/csweb/content/assignments/cs162/littlecomputer/index.md

 demonstrations/read more about it in the [CS160Reader](http://computerscience.chemeketa.edu/cs160Reader/ProgrammingLanguages/LittleComputer1.html)).

-You will implement the class **LittleComputer** shown  in the UML diagram below in the files LittleComputer.h and LittleComputer.cpp.
+You will implement the class **LittlePersonComputer** shown in the UML diagram below in the files LittlePersonComputer.h and LittlePersonComputer.cpp.
 Your class will store an array representing the main memory of the computer and values representing the program counter and accumulator.
 It will also provide functions to manipulate this state by doing things like loading a program or running one instruction, etc...

-{{< figure src="LittleComputer.png" alt="LittleComputer Class" >}}
+{{< figure src="LittlePersonComputer.png" alt="LittlePersonComputer Class" >}}

 ## Implementation Details